 1 medium onion

-1 12.5 ounce can of chicken or chopped, cooked chicken
+1 12.5 ounce can of chicken or shredded or chopped cooked chicken (pulled chicken or leftover rotisserie chicken would be fabulous)

 1 pound grated cheddar cheese